 Tricare, Commissary, and Exchange Privileges for Former Spouses

-The USFSPA also permits former spouses to continue receiving commissary, exchange, and health care benefits after a divorce in certain cases.
+The USFSPA also permits former spouses to continue receiving commissary, exchange and health care benefits after a divorce in certain cases.

 In order to qualify for continued benefits a former spouse must show that the service member served at least 20 years of creditable service, that the marriage lasted at least 20 years and that the period of the marriage overlapped the period of service by at least 20 years.
 A former spouse who meets these requirements is known as a 20/20/20 former spouse and is entitled to full commissary, exchange and health care benefits.

-These benefits include tricare and care at a military treatment facility.
+These benefits include Tricare and care at a military treatment facility.
 Former spouses who do not meet these requirements lose their commissary and exchange privileges once the divorce is final.

 After this year of coverage, the ex-spouse may purchase a DOD-negotiated conversion health policy.
 Full coverage also requires that the former spouse does not remarry nor enroll in an employer-sponsored health insurance plan.

-Former spouses who are neither 20/20/20 nor 20/20/15 former spouses are not entitled to any military health benefits after a divorce.
+Former spouses who are neither 20/20/20 nor 20/20/15 former spouses are not entitled to any Tricare benefits after a divorce.
 But they are eligible for the DOD Continued Health Care Benefit Program, a premium based temporary health care coverage program for 36 months of coverage until alternative coverage can be obtained, if they enroll within 60 days of losing full military health care benefits.

-If you have questions regarding USFSPA, call your local military legal office and schedule an appointment with an attorney.
+For any questions regarding USFSPA, call your local military legal office and schedule an appointment with an attorney.
 You can find links to military legal assistance offices at the Military.com Free Legal Assistance web page.

 Know All Your Legal Rights and Benefits